intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

                                     be set by userspace (KVM sets them based on guest CPUID, for safety purposes).

-KVM_X86_QUIRK_EPT_IGNORE_GUEST_PAT  By default, on Intel platforms, KVM ignores
+KVM_X86_QUIRK_EPT_IGNORE_GUEST_PAT  By default, on Intel platforms except TDX,
-                                    guest PAT and forces the effective memory type to WB in EPT.
+                                    KVM ignores guest PAT and forces the effective memory type to WB in EPT.
+The quirk only affects the memory type of KVM-managed EPTs.
 The quirk has no effect when KVM runs on Intel platforms which are incapable of safely honoring guest PAT
                                     (i.e., without CPU feature self-snoop, KVM